 - Please see above for a visual of this step.
 Using a very sharp knife or a pizza cutter (I used a pizza cutter - it's easiest), cut the dough into six 2-inch wide strips.
 Loosely roll up one strip and place it in the center of the pan.
 You're rolling it up loosely so the dough has some give as it rises.
 Coil the remaining 5 strips around the center roll, starting each strip at the end of the previous one to make one large rolled cake.
 Some of the filling may spill out as you pick up the strips, but I just sprinkled that on top of the cake after I was finished spiraling.

 - Loosely cover the cake with aluminum foil or plastic wrap and allow to rise in a warm, draft-free place for 60-90 minutes.
 Here is what I do: heat the oven to 200F degrees.
 Turn oven off.
 Place cake inside oven and allow to rise.

 - After the cake's dough has nearly doubled in size, preheat the oven to 350F.
 Bake for 30-35 minutes until lightly browned.
 I covered the rolls with aluminum foil after 15 minutes to avoid heavy browning. *While the cake is baking, some spots may rise up more than other spots.
 That's completely normal and well, quite expected!
 I simply removed the pan from the oven and pressed down on the sides with the back of a spatula that were rising more than others.

 - Make the glaze: Remove cake from the oven when it's done.
 Allow the cake to cool for about 10 minutes.
 Then, right before serving, drizzle with glaze.
-Mix the sifted powdered sugar, milk/cream, maple syrup and vanilla together until smooth and drizzle over rolls.
+Mix the sifted confectioners' sugar, milk/cream, maple syrup and vanilla together until smooth and drizzle over rolls.
 If you prefer a thicker glaze, add more powdered sugar and then add salt to cut the sweetness, if desired.

 - Cake is best enjoyed the same day, but will remain fresh covered tightly for up to 4 days at room temperature or in the refrigerator.